HostileNinja72/HostileNinja72.github.io/content/posts/dice24/winter.md

 ## Code Description

-The Python code implements the WOTS and includes the following main functionalities:
+The Python code implements the **Winternitz One-Time Signature (WOTS)** and includes the following main functionalities:

 - `keygen`: Generates a pair of private and public keys.
 - `sign`: Signs a given message using the private key.